 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or if you have liver disease, kidney disease, diabetes, hemophilia, or phenylketonuria.
+- Tell your doctor if you are pregnant or if you have liver disease, diabetes, hemophilia, or phenylketonuria.

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.